The Greater Dayton School admits students who meet the following criteria:

 - Students in households that are at or below 130% of federal poverty level or are Medicaid eligible.

-- From families that embrace our educational philosophy (see below) and commitment to racial diversity.
+- Students from families that embrace our educational philosophy (see below) and commitment to racial diversity.

 Our educational philosophy